Thrillberg/imperial/README.md

 ### Importing a game

 Visit `http://localhost:3000/import_game` and paste the contents of the downloaded `JSON` in the box and click `Import game`.
 This will reconstruct the game locally in your database and let you play around with it and, hopefully, improve debugging.

-Please *only* do this in local development.
-Imported games are not allowed on the production database.